As A Colony Rhode Island Became Known For

 Today, Rhode Island's legacy of religious freedom, individual liberty, and democratic governance continues to resonate.
 The state remains a vibrant and diverse society, attracting individuals from all walks of life.
 Rhode Island's commitment to these values is reflected in its progressive policies and its welcoming attitude towards newcomers.

 In recent years, there has been a renewed focus on Rhode Island's role in the slave trade.
-Historians and activists are working to uncover the truth about the state's involvement in this horrific practice and to ensure that it is never forgotten.
-This effort is helping to promote a more complete and accurate understanding of Rhode Island's history.
+Because of that, historians and activists are working to uncover the truth about the state's involvement in this horrific practice and to check that it is never forgotten.
+This effort is helping to promote a more complete and accurate understanding of Rhode Island's history Worth keeping that in mind..

 Tips & Expert Advice